sylv/marver/README.md

   - If the tag is added to an image manually, automatically add it to the "does contain" list (if enabled)
 - A page that displays all the photos exif coordinates on a map and you can click on each pin to see the individual photos.
   - [Pigeon maps](https://pigeon-maps.js.org/) will be good for this
+- Run CLIP on generated file names and use that for search as well
+  - I have no clue how you would search text and image vectors at the same time
+  - This would let search take the metadata from the file name into account, for example a file named `Ryan at the Park.jpg` would take priority over `Tim at the Park.jpg` if you searched for just `ryan`.
+In theory anyway, in practice I'm not sure that's how it would work but it can't hurt.
+Probably.